Tunisian democracy in turmoil after president sacks government | Politics

 Tunisian democracy in turmoil after president sacks government

-Tunisia is facing the worst crisis in its decade of democracy on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the country's main parties, including Islamists.
+Tunisia is facing its worst crisis in a decade of democracy on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the country's main parties, including Islamists.

+Saied invoked emergency powers under the constitution late on Sunday to dismiss Mechichi and suspend parliament for 30 days.
+After Mechichi called for protests against the ousting, Saied extended existing COVID-19 restrictions on movement on Monday and vowed any violent opposition will be met with force.

-The crisis risks morphing into street confrontations as Saied's critics, including Islamists repressed for decades under a previous autocracy, warned he was endangering the democratic system introduced after the 2011 Arab Spring uprising.
-The White House voiced concern on Monday but said it had not yet determined whether Saied's actions constituted a coup.
+The president urged people not to go into the streets.
+"I call on the Tunisian people to stay calm and not respond to provocations," he said.
+The White House said it had not yet determined whether Saied's actions constituted a coup.
+However, the U.S. State Department warned Tunisia not to "squander its democratic gains".

 Rival groups faced off outside the parliament building on Monday, pelting each other with stones and hurling insults, but the size of the protests was limited to hundreds, and there were no major reported incidents of violence.
-The military surrounded the parliament and government palace, stopping MPs and state workers from entering the buildings, as well as the national television station.
+The military surrounded the parliament and government palace, stopping members of parliament and state workers from entering the buildings, as well as the national television station.
+Al-Jazeera said police raided its Tunis bureau and expelled staff.

-Saied, who invoked emergency powers under the constitution late on Sunday to dismiss Mechichi and suspend parliament for 30 days, on Monday stopped travel between cities for a month and tightened pandemic curfew restrictions.
-He also reiterated a long existing rule that has not been commonly observed banning public gatherings of three or more people in streets or squares.
+The president also reinforced a long existing rule that bans public gatherings of three or more people in streets or squares.
+FEUDING SIDES TAKE TO STREETS

 The economy shrank 8% last year.
 Tunisia has one of the highest COVID-19 death rates in the region.
 On Monday, Tunisia's hard-currency bonds tumbled.
 Parliament Speaker Rached Ghannouchi, the head of Ennahda, which has played a role in successive coalition governments, condemned it as an assault on democracy and urged Tunisians to take to the streets in opposition.

 "Kais Saied is dragging the country into catastrophe," he told Turkish television.
-There was no public appearance or statement from Mechichi, who is at his home but not under arrest, one source close to him and two Tunisian security sources said.
+Mechichi, who is at his home and not under arrest, a source close to him said, said in a statement he would not be a "disruptive element" and was ready to hand over power to whomever Saied appointed.

 Saied, who has not said when he will appoint a new premier or relinquish emergency powers, has also ordered that state administrations and foreign institutions stop work for two days.
 'NEW SISI'